What Is Ménière Disease?

 Otologic Syphilis and Systemic Causes

-Otologic syphilis can perfectly mimic Ménière disease, with fluctuating hearing loss, vertigo, and tinnitus.
-It is a treatable and reversible cause of "Ménière" — hence the importance of requesting serology (FTA-ABS, VDRL) especially in bilateral or abrupt-onset cases.
+Otologic syphilis can closely mimic Ménière disease, with fluctuating hearing loss, vertigo, and tinnitus.
+It is a treatable and reversible cause of "Ménière" — hence the importance of requesting serology (FTA-ABS, VDRL), especially in bilateral or abrupt-onset cases.
 Other systemic causes of Ménière-like syndrome include hypothyroidism, autoimmune inner ear diseases, and meningitis.
-Basic laboratory workup is recommended in all patients with new-onset Ménière diagnosis.
+A basic laboratory workup is recommended in all patients with a new Ménière diagnosis.

-Functional peripheral vertigo (formerly called phobic) is an increasingly recognized diagnosis, in which there is autonomic vestibular dysfunction without a structural lesion, frequently precipitated by stress or anxiety.
+Functional peripheral vertigo (formerly called phobic) is an increasingly recognized diagnosis involving autonomic vestibular dysfunction without a structural lesion, frequently precipitated by stress or anxiety.
 It differs from Ménière by inconsistent symptoms, absence of objective hearing loss, and response to psychological approaches.
-The coexistence of anxiety with true Ménière is common, and both should be treated.
+Anxiety coexisting with true Ménière is common, and both should be treated.

 Bilateral Ménière and Vestibular Migraine

 About 25-40% of patients with Ménière develop bilateral involvement over the years.
 Bilateral progression is more common in patients with late-onset disease and in those with autoimmune predisposition.
-Vestibular migraine can simulate Ménière — recurrent episodes of vertigo with occasional auditory symptoms.
-The presence of migraine headache, visual phenomena, and family history of migraine, in addition to the absence of permanent hearing progression, favor the diagnosis of vestibular migraine.
+Vestibular migraine can simulate Ménière — recurrent vertigo episodes with occasional auditory symptoms.
+Migraine headache, visual phenomena, and family history of migraine, along with the absence of permanent hearing progression, favor vestibular migraine.

 Treatment